 Those learnings from the triggered incident are discovered through your incident retrospective process and are baked back into your alerting, user journeys, and SLOs, making your system even more resilient through a process of continuous learning.

 Blameless has a vendor-agnostic approach to ingesting data from multiple observability vendors, to provide that maximum visibility and flexibility when you're setting up your SLOs.
-We integrate with AppDynamics, Datadog, New Relic, Prometheus, and Splunk.
+We integrate with Datadog, New Relic, Prometheus, Pingdom and API.
 We also tie in with infra provisioning and change events, alerting, chatops, and a whole host of tools so you can simplify complexity across the software lifecycle.
 This agnostic approach enables you to drive process repeatability and consistency across any tools you’re using today, or may be using tomorrow.

 This encourages collaboration, as teams have shared context and understanding regardless of what tools they prefer to use day-to-day.